-While Restless Legs (RLS) does not usually directly lead to serious health consequences, that does not mean that it is harmless.
-While it is annoying for everyone afflicted, in many cases, if severe and persistent symptoms result, it can lead to considerable mental distress, insomnia and sleepiness throughout the day.
+While Restless Legs Syndrome (RLS) does not usually directly lead to serious health consequences, that does not mean it is harmless.
+While it is annoying for everyone afflicted, in many — if severe and persistent symptoms result — it can lead to considerable mental distress, insomnia and sleepiness throughout the day.

-In this posting, we will take a closer look at some of the more consequential outcomes that can occur if Restless Legs (RLS) is not properly managed:
+Let’s take a closer look at some of the more consequential outcomes that can occur if RLS is not properly managed.

-Most anyone with Restless Legs (RLS) knows that sleep can be hard to come by.
-Perhaps the only thing worse than this insomnia, is the resultant daytime sleepiness and the associated mood disruption.
+Most anyone with RLS knows that sleep can be hard to come by.
+Perhaps the only thing worse than this insomnia is the resultant daytime sleepiness and associated mood disruption.
 Sadly enough, sleep deprivation is a major contributor to industrial accidents and motor vehicle crashes.

-While perhaps not as dangerous, studies also show that sleeplessness can worsen performance on several key behaviors, to include:
+While perhaps not as dangerous, studies also show that sleeplessness can worsen performance of several key behaviors, including:

 - Concentration.
 Sleep deprivation impairs the brain’s ability to process information;